 Insurance for Franchises: What Kind of Insurance Do You Need?

-There are different types of insurance to consider depending on whether you’re a franchisor or a franchisee.
+There are different types of insurance for franchises to consider depending on whether you’re a franchisor or a franchisee.
 Franchise insurance requirements also depend on what business activities your franchise takes part in.

 What Should Franchisors Consider?